 Traditionally known by the name Chandrabhaga River, Chenab is one of the major rivers of India as well as Pakistan.
 Forming in the upper region of the Himalayas, in Lahaul and Spiti, Chenab river flows across the districts like Ramban, Doda, Kishtwar, Jammu, and Reasi, reaching the lands of Punjab as well as Pakistan.

-The river ends up meeting Indus River.
+The river ends up meeting the Indus River.
 The waters of this river too have been looked after by Indus Waters Treaty in Pakistan.
+Undoubtedly, amongst all the rivers of Himachal Pradesh, the Chenab River is one of the prominent ones.

 A tributary of the Ganges, Yamuna river covers the states of Uttar Pradesh and Haryana and travels through Uttarakhand and then Delhi.
-This is the second largest tributary of the Ganges and the longest one all over India.
+This is the second-largest tributary of the Ganges and the longest one all over India.
 When flowing through the states of India, the river meets tributaries, namely Tons, Chambal, Sindh, Betwa, and Ken.
+Yamuna River is one of the most popular Himachal rivers.

 The river Yamuna’s name has been originated from the Sanskrit word ‘Yama’ that means ‘twin’ – in view of the fact that it runs along the Ganges.